-Our target goal for performance is to be able to fetch 500.000 messages per second in a block mode with LAN connectivity to the database and 100.000 messages per second in a random access mode when we can have 10.000 devices each containing 10 messages.
+Our performance target is to be able to fetch 500,000 messages per second in a block mode with LAN connectivity to the database and 100,000 messages per second in a random access mode when we can have 10,000 devices each containing 10 messages.
 From the disk storage, not from the cache, and with SATA drives (for a reasonable price).

 We tested everything we’d found on the Internet — from non-relational DBMS like Oracle Berkeley DB, Symas LMDB, LevelDB to normal SQL-based RDBMS like PostgreSQL.
 We tested them with our special use case that we discovered while operating with a hundred thousands of devices in our Wialon Data Center and thousands of users and automation tools running reports and consuming large datasets.